reimagined/resolve/docs/tutorial/lesson-6.md

 })
 ```

-Now, if you run your application and create a new shopping list, the created shopping list will be displayed automatically.
+Now, if you run your application and create a new shopping list, the created shopping list will be displayed immediately.